gitkraken/vscode-gitlens/README.md

 # Contributing

-GitLens is an open-source project that greatly benefits from the contributions and feedback from its community.
+GitLens is a source-available project that greatly benefits from the contributions and feedback from its community.

 Your contributions, feedback, and engagement in the GitLens community are invaluable, and play a significant role in shaping the future of GitLens.
 Thank you for your support!